celaxodon/PDF_collator/README.rst

        collation.
     B. Look to COCs, generate ranges they encompass, match with PDFs.
 Do it with dictionaries.
 Delete any keys that don't have PDFs associated.
+       This method could use sets for quick membership checking

 Possible PDF packages:
 ----------------------